Everybody Else Went On AheaD ~ A Short Story by Allen Kopp

 “Just where do you two little bitches think you’re going?”
 Freddy said.

 “I’ll bet you’re going to the store to buy some emergency feminine napkins, aren’t you?”

-“That’s stupid!”
-Weston said.
-“We know you already bought them all!”
+“That’s stupid,” Weston said, “because we know you already bought them all!”

 “Oh, funny!”
 Freddy said.
 “You ought to be on TV!”

 “We just met a big gorilla up the street.
 She was looking for you.
 I think she was your mother.”

 “You know what happens to little bitches with smart mouths?
 They get their teeth knocked out!”